-- ▶ DO remember that confidentiality covers ALL the information obtained during your duties, including anything you are told or anything you may have observed. - ▶ DON'T talk about individuals with other people.
+- DON'T talk about individuals with other people.
 Be discreet.
-Even a casual remark can be a breach of confidentiality. - ▶ DON'T give questionnaires with any information, even if questionnaires are incomplete, to anyone except your supervisor. - ▶ DON'T leave any questionnaire with information unattended.. - ▶ DON'T allow any unauthorized person in you to your office or work area.
+Even a casual remark can be a breach of confidentiality. - DON'T give questionnaires with any information, even if questionnaires are incomplete, to anyone except your supervisor. - DON'T leave any questionnaire with information unattended.
+Keep them with you at all times when in the field and store them safely and securely at home. - DON'T allow any unauthorized person to accompany you on your visits.